BerkaySarpkaya/Stock-Price-Combined-Models/README.md

 The overview of the code can be seen on the following link <a href="https://github.com/BerkaySarpkaya/Stock-Price-Combined-Models/blob/main/WBS%20of%20Model%20File.txt"> Overview of the code</a>
 ## Dataset

-The data was pulled from the AlphaVentage's website through its API, (<a href="https://www.alphavantage.co/documentation/"> see the link</a>).
+Over 20 years of Berkshire Stock data was pulled from the AlphaVentage's website through its API, (<a href="https://www.alphavantage.co/documentation/"> see the link</a>).

 ## Data Preparation

 - Data was in JSON format.
 It was transformed into a dataframe on the first notebook <a href="https://github.com/BerkaySarpkaya/Stock-Price-Combined-Models/blob/main/Data-Collection-API.ipynb"> Data-Collection-API </a>).
 - Missing days was filled with forward filling.

-## Model Selection and Evaluation
+## Model Evaluation

 ### _Model Selection_